apereo/apereo.github.io/_posts/apereo/2018-04-04-apereo-strategy.md

 Having a presence anywhere?
 Is that presence going to bring in more members, or is it necessary to retain existing members?
 No?
 Don't go.

-Considering helping a big corporation unload some intellectual property as free and open source software?
-Okay, is this going to retain or gain that corporation as a member?
-Is this going to add a bunch of the adopters of the software as members?
-If this is an investment where some up front effort is going to land significant increased recurring membership revenue, by all means, go for it.
-If it's not, decline the opportunity.

 Is securing ICLAs going to bring in new or retain members?
 Great, do it, more members are absolutely essential to sustainability.
 It's not going to impact membership?
 Suspend the whole program.